Shiela04/control-flow-and-error-handling/README.md

-# Weather Fetcher
+# Weather Fetcher Challenge

-This assignment fetches current weather data for a specified city using the Watherbit.io API.
+This challenge assignment fetches current weather data for a specified city using the Watherbit.io API.
 It uses node-fetch to get the data, processes it, and logs the result to the console.

 ## Broken code in brokenScript.js